neverendingqs/serverless-dotenv-plugin/README.md

 ### Lambda Environment Variables

-Again, remember that when you deploy your service, the plugin with inject these environment vars into any lambda functions you have and will therefore allow you to reference them as `process.env.AUTH0_CLIENT_ID` (Nodejs example).
+Again, remember that when you deploy your service, the plugin will inject these environment vars into any lambda functions you have and will therefore allow you to reference them as `process.env.AUTH0_CLIENT_ID` (Nodejs example).

 ### Examples